tmtsoftware/csw/docs/src/main/create-component.md

 implementing the `ComponentHandlers` abstract class, consisting of a list of a methods, or `hooks`, called by the TLA during specific lifecycle and command events (see [Handlers](#handlers)).
 The `ComponentHandlers` implementation is specified during constructing using that factory (see [Constructing The Component](#constructing-the-component))

-The source code of the Top Level Actor can be referred [here](https://github.com/tmtsoftware/csw-prod/blob/master/csw-framework/src/main/scala/csw/framework/internal/component/ComponentBehavior.scala).
+The source code of the Top Level Actor can be found [here](https://github.com/tmtsoftware/csw-prod/blob/master/csw-framework/src/main/scala/csw/framework/internal/component/ComponentBehavior.scala).

 ### Handlers